Portfolio Development Course for Access

 Brand Voice/ Key Messages

-The course is for persons wanting to access Higher Education or who wishes to develop and expand their professional working opportunities.
+The course is for persons wanting to access Higher Education or who wish to develop and expand their professional working opportunities.
 Participants will have considerable years of working experience, they may have done a variety of non-formal education courses and they do not have a matric qualification, national senior certificate or equivalent.